Appearance

 | Lit / web components | (none) | — | — | No wrapper exists.
 You hand-roll the engine attach + lifecycle yourself. |

-The four official wrappers are excellent libraries — for a single-framework app each is the obvious pick, and Rozie does not claim to out-feature them on their home turf.
-The wedge is consistency and coverage: the four official surfaces are a hook, a composable, an action, and a primitive — four different mental models for the same engine; Angular has only a community package; and Lit has nothing.
+On its home framework each official wrapper is a solid pick.
+The case for Rozie is consistency and coverage: the four official surfaces are a hook, a composable, an action, and a primitive, four different mental models for the same engine; Angular has only a community package; and Lit has nothing.
 A team shipping a cross-framework design system today maintains four divergent bindings plus a hand-rolled Angular/Lit story.
-Rozie gives all six the same idiomatic <Carousel> component — the same props, events, two-way binding, and imperative handle — from a single definition.
+Rozie gives them all the same <Carousel> component: the same props, events, two-way binding, and imperative handle.

 Feature matrix